 To support reading during the school day, we provide children with tutorials in phonics, sight word growth, comprehension and vocabulary enhancement.

 Aimed at kindergarteners through sixth graders, our afterschool and summer literacy programs feature a curriculum built around the Literacy Block — an hour of activities supporting increased reading achievement, including guided independent reading practice, fluency-building support and listening to books read aloud.

 To give young children just entering school an extra boost to their literacy growth we conduct emergent reader activities for children in kindergarten and first grade.

 Save the Children’s child literacy programs produce stellar results for children.
 Student evaluations from last year show:

-- Save the Children’s school-based child literacy programs served nearly 11,000 children.
+- Save the Children’s school-based child literacy programs served more than 12,000 children across rural America.

-- 72% of children showed major improvement after participating in the program.
+- 4 in 5 or 82% of children showed major improvement after participating in the program.

 What Our Students are Saying

 As students in our child literacy programs know, reading really can take you places.
 Here’s why some of our students love a good book: